Arsenoid2/process-report/README.md

 ![CI](https://github.com/Arsenoid2/process-report/actions/workflows/test.yml/badge.svg)

 # __Process Reporter__ Tool

-_This repository is created as interview task report._
+_This repository was created as an interview task report._

-For demonstrating different scenarios and aproaches implemented two variants for generating a detailed process report:
+To demonstrate different scenarios and approaches, two variants for generating a detailed process report are implemented:

-### 🟦 `Single-platform` (requires zero dependencies)
+### 🟦 `single-platform` (zero dependencies)
-* Windows version
+* **Windows version**
-    - Generates CSV report and saves to the asked folder
+    - Generates a CSV report and saves it to the specified folder
-    - Implemented in `.bat` extension and in ready-to-run state
+    - Implemented as a `.bat` script, ready to run
-    - Additionally provided PowerShell command in [README.md]() of the subfolder
+    - Additional PowerShell command provided in the subfolder's `README.md`
-    - Has pure vizualization capability and _not lists_ the user of the process.
+    - Provides basic visualization, but does _not_ list the user of each process
-* MacOS version
+* **MacOS version**
-    - Generates CSV / JSON report by your choice and stores where you choose
+    - Generates CSV or JSON report (user's choice) and saves it to the chosen location
-    - Implemented in `.sh` extension and must be premade executable by
+    - Implemented as a `.sh` script; make it executable with:
     ```bash
-    chmod +x /dir/to/process-report/single-platform/MacOS/mac-process-report.sh #replace /dir/to with actual direction
+    chmod +x /path/to/process-report/single-platform/MacOS/mac-process-report.sh
     ```
-    - Additionally converted to the ready-to-run application, stored in [Releases](https://github.com/Arsenoid2/process-report/releases/tag/v1.0.0) and can be download by this [link](https://github.com/Arsenoid2/process-report/releases/download/v1.0.0/Process.Reporter.zip)
+    - Also available as a ready-to-run application in [Releases](https://github.com/Arsenoid2/process-report/releases/tag/v1.0.0) ([download link](https://github.com/Arsenoid2/process-report/releases/download/v1.0.0/Process.Reporter.zip))
-    - Has better vizualizatoin capability and lists all the neccessary metrics in report file
+    - Provides enhanced visualization and lists all necessary metrics in the report

-### 🐍 `cross-platform` (requires `psutil` and `pytest` (optional))
+### 🐍 `cross-platform` (requires `psutil`, `pytest` optional)
-- Based on Python
-- CLI tool with CSV/JSON output
+- Python-based CLI tool with CSV/JSON output
-- One-click lunchers for Win and Mac
+- One-click launchers for Windows and Mac
-- Optional visualizatoin
+- Optional visualization
 - Automated tests

-Also for this variant created:
+Additional features:
-- Auto-deployment mechanism using Ansible and all the neccessary configurations and instructions are at \ansible folder.
+- Auto-deployment mechanism using Ansible (see the `ansible` folder for configurations and instructions)
-- CI pipeline in the GitHub Actions
+- CI pipeline via GitHub Actions

 ## How to Use

-Go into the relevant folder and follow the instructions in its `README.md`.
+Navigate to the relevant folder and follow the instructions in its `README.md`.